Wordpress Anniversary Offer Banner

 1. Focus On Quality Leads With The Right Question

-The quality of the leads will determine how successful your email marketing efforts will be.
-So focus on collecting targeted real estate leads and implementing lead segmentations.
+The quality of the leads will determine how successful your real estate email marketing efforts will be.
+So, focus on collecting targeted real estate leads and implementing lead segmentations.
 Ask the right questions to help you tailor conversion-optimized emails and store the answers for segmentation.

 1. Optimize Your Website For Local SEO